Vijay-1006/Air-Quality/README.md

 countries.
 It's estimated that the adulterants responsible for poor air quality cause nearly 2.5 million unseasonable deaths per time world-wide.
 Significantly, around 1.5 million of these deaths are due to weakened inner air, and it's suggested that poor inner air quality may pose a significant health threat to further than half of the world's population.
-Due to its link with industrialisation, societal health problems associated with poor air quality disproportionately affects developed and developing nations - it's estimated that air pollution is responsible for the unseasonable deaths.
+Due to its link with industrialization, societal health problems related to poor air quality disproportionately affects developed and developing nations - it's estimated that pollution is to blame for unseasonable deaths.
+Through this web application, we will aim to resolve such critical problems and will thereby help a young life live longer.